Mastering Hip Hop

 For mastering Hip Hop you have found the right mastering engineer to take your hip hop tracks to their full sonic potential.
 The first 12 inch release I bought when a teenager was Boogie Down Bronx by Man Parrish.
 The first album was Street Sounds Electro 1 and as time went on Big Daddy Kane and of course Public Enemy.

 Today there are many styles of hip hop, funky breakbeat styles, heavy styles, 808 infused trap, spaced out glitchy beats, conscious rap, backing beats and everything in between.
+Mastering R&B and Mastering Trap are also in a similar sonic space.
 Key to many styles will be the rapping and vocal elements.
-As a mastering engineer with 20 years of professional audio engineering experience I am well placed to enhance your music for maximum impact when released.
+As a mastering engineer with 22 years of professional audio engineering experience I am well placed to enhance your music for maximum impact and sonic potential when released.

 I have recorded many rap artists in broadcast studios for session for BBC 1Xtra and BBC Radio 1 when I worked in an audio production/broadcast facility based in London.
 For the last decade I have dedicated to being a mastering engineer.
 Mastering hip hop requires focus on the audio spectrum from top to bottom.
 In the acoustically treated room I have PMC IB1S full range monitors powered by Hypex amplifiers, they go to 25Hz in room so I can hear high definition sound through the entire audio spectrum.

 A short video on mastering Hip Hop :

 When mastering hip hop I will be able to make dynamic, tonal and stereo image adjustments to ensure your music plays out at its full sonic potential, accurate bass response ensures the right translation to all systems.
 In the mids and highs I will bring out clarity and details without harshness.
 All these small adjustments add up to a sum greater than their parts.